symfony/symfony-docs/setup/web_server_configuration.rst

             # try to serve file directly, fallback to index.php
             try_files $uri /index.php$is_args$args;
         }

-        # optionally disable falling back to php script for the asset directories
+        # optionally disable falling back to PHP script for the asset directories;
-        # which will allow nginx to return a 404 error when files are
+        # nginx will return a 404 error when files are not found instead of passing the
-        # not found instead of passing the request to Symfony
+        # request to Symfony (improves performance but Symfony's 404 page is not displayed)
-        location /bundles {
+        # location /bundles {
-            try_files $uri $uri/ =404;
+        #     try_files $uri =404;
-        }
+        # }

         location ~ ^/index\.php(/|$) {
             fastcgi_pass unix:/var/run/php/php7.2-fpm.sock;